raphamorim/rio/README.md

 ## Acknowledgments

+- Rio logo was made using _Adobe Sketchbook_ on iPad.
 - The default color palette is based on the colors of [ui.dev](https://ui.dev/).
 - Text glyph render is from https://github.com/hecrj/wgpu_glyph
 - https://github.com/wez/wezterm